 The second installment of Matt Reeves and Robert Pattinson’s Batman franchise.
 Very little is known about the project at this point, but it will likely pick up on the Joker tease at the end of the first film.

-Peacemaker Season 2 (On hold)
+Peacemaker Season 2 (TBA)

 The Penguin (TBA)

 After his performance in The Batman, there was a lot of speculation about the Matt Reeves TV spin-off featuring Oswald Cobblepot, but despite the popularity of the character, it seems that the show is held up in development, and it doesn’t look like we will see this show in 2023.

 Keanu Reeves will be returning as the demon hunter John Constantine after eighteen years after the original film came out.
 Frank Lawrence will direct the film, and Akiva Goldsman will write the screenplay.
 Plot details are tight, and the release date is unclear.

 Creature Commandos (TBA)

 The unofficial start to the first chapter will be an animated series focusing on the Nazi fighting creatures of Creature Commandos.
 They will be brought into the modern era.

 The series will star Frank Grillo as Rick Flag Sr., David Harbour as Eric Frankenstein, Indira Varma as The Bride, Maria Bakalova as Princess Ilana Rostovic, Zoe Chao as Nina Mazursky, and Alan Tudyk as Dr. Phosphorus.
 Sean Gunn will voice both Weasel and G.I.
 Robot, and Steve Agee is reprising his role as John Economos.
 The show will be seven episodes long.